 Shaving your dog will not lessen the shedding at all and could cause skin problems.
 Not all breeds are meant to be shaved (clipped).
 When you shave a Jack Russel for instance, the hair will still fall out.
 The hair is just much shorter so the shedding looks less.
 Shaving can cause skin irritations and itchiness.
 Because of the itchiness, the dog will start scratching and end up having skin problems.
 Groomers are often blamed for this, but it’s not the groomer that is at fault here, it’s the owner who insisted on the shaving.
 Any reputable groomer will always advise against shaving on non-shaving breeds and will advise on a maintenance program to keep the dog in tip-top condition.

 External parasites, such as ticks, fleas and lice, causes severe itchiness.
 This leads to constant scratching and hair loss.
 Keep your pet parasite-free by putting him on a regular tick & flea control program.
 It is always best to ask your vet for recommendations on these products and always remember, what works for someone else’s pet, might not work for your pet.

 Sarcoptic Mange is also called Scabies.
 Mites bury into the skin and feed off the hair.
 It can’t be seen by the naked eye and causes severe itching and hair loss.
 It is treatable and is contagious between humans and pets, and pet to pet.
 If you suspect mange mites, consult with your vet so that a diagnosis can be made and treatment can begin.

-Dogs that were ill, injured or that received surgery, might also shed more than usual, because their bodies are focussed on recovering.
+Dogs that were ill, injured or that received surgery, might also shed more than usual because their bodies are focused on recovering.